tooniez/gpt4-pdf-chatbot-langchain/README.md

 The backend processes the PDFs, extracts text, and stores embeddings in Supabase (or your chosen vector store).

 ### Asking Questions

-	•	Type your question in the chat input field.
+- Type your question in the chat input field.
-	•	Responses stream in real time.
+- Responses stream in real time.
 If the system retrieved documents, you’ll see a link to “View Sources” for each chunk of text used in the answer.

-Viewing Chat History
+### Viewing Chat History

-	•	The system creates a unique thread per user session (frontend).
+- The system creates a unique thread per user session (frontend).
 All messages are kept in the state for the session.
-	•	For demonstration purposes, the current example UI does not store the entire conversation beyond the local thread state and is not persistent across sessions.
+- For demonstration purposes, the current example UI does not store the entire conversation beyond the local thread state and is not persistent across sessions.
 You can extend it to persist threads in a database.
 However, the "ingested documents" are persistent across sessions as they are stored in a vector database.

 ## Deploying the Backend

-To deploy your backend ai agent to a cloud service, you can either use LangGraph's cloud as per this [guide](https://langchain-ai.github.io/langgraph/cloud/quick_start/?h=studio#deploy-to-langgraph-cloud) or self-host it as per this [guide](https://langchain-ai.github.io/langgraph/how-tos/deploy-self-hosted/).
+To deploy your LangGraph agent to a cloud service, you can either use LangGraph's cloud as per this [guide](https://langchain-ai.github.io/langgraph/cloud/quick_start/?h=studio#deploy-to-langgraph-cloud) or self-host it as per this [guide](https://langchain-ai.github.io/langgraph/how-tos/deploy-self-hosted/).

 ## Deploying the Frontend
 The frontend can be deployed to any hosting that supports Next.js (Vercel, Netlify, etc.).

-Make sure NEXT_PUBLIC_LANGGRAPH_API_URL is pointing to your deployed backend URL.
+Make sure to set relevant environment variables in your deployment environment.
+In particular, ensure `NEXT_PUBLIC_LANGGRAPH_API_URL` is pointing to your deployed backend URL.

 ## Customizing the Agent